Gendered Inequalities in Online Harms: Fear, Safety Work, and Online Participation: Discussion

 In line with our conjecture that women may do more safety work to protect themselves from harmful online experiences than men, we found that women report using all seven safety tools that we asked about to a greater extent than men.
-This result extends recent findings from \cite{bright2024understanding}, showing that across a range of safety tools and comparing men and women in a nationally representative sample (not just social media users who have already heard of the tool), women are engaging in more safety work to protect themselves online.
-This additional safety work may be driven by fear, by prior exposure to harm, or both.
+These results align with theoretical claims that women engage in disproportionate self-protection work \citep{VeraGrayKelly2020}.
+Our findings suggest that the unequal patterns of safety work long observed offline are reproduced in online spaces, reinforcing the additional burden of risk management for women.

 As well as engaging with safety tools to a great extent than men, women also report being less comfortable than men with participating in several online behaviours including expressing political opinions online, expressing opinions more generally, and challenging content that they disagree with.
 While some prior work shows that women conduct themselves differently online after experiencing abuse \citep{Amnesty2017}, our findings are novel in directly comparing men and women's general comfort with online participation.
 Our results suggest that women may be self-censoring online, particularly in terms of expressing opinions and challenging other content.
+This can be understood as a form of gendered silencing, where fears around harm exposure interact with disproportionate safety work to constrain women's digital citizenship and public voice \citep{vera2018right, olson2018combating, chen2020you}.
 These results are concerning, because with much public discourse happening online, gender inequality in public spaces is likely to be perpetuated if women feel too fearful to participate.